Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### CREATE

-Suppose I'm creating a database for a website that allows users to sign up and listen to music.
+Suppose I'm creating a database for a website that allows users to sign up and listen to music (read: Spotify clone).
 Let's start by creating a really simple table: _Songs_.
 This table would contain a record for every single song in our database.